Jsoup

 jsoup is an open-source Java library designed to parse, extract, and manipulate data stored in HTML documents.

 History

 jsoup was created in 2009 by Jonathan Hedley.
-It is distributed it under the MIT License, a permissive free software license similar to the Creative Commons attribution license.
+It is distributed under the MIT License, a permissive free software license similar to the Creative Commons attribution license.

 Hedley's avowed intention in writing jsoup was "to deal with all varieties of HTML found in the wild; from pristine and validating, to invalid tag-soup."

 Projects powered by jsoup

 jsoup is used in a number of current projects, including Google's OpenRefine data-wrangling tool.